seabaylea/FoodTrackerBackend-Workshop/README.md

 6. Test the REST API is running correctly
     1. From the Kitura REST API explorer select “GET /ServerMeals”
     2. Press the “Try it out!” button
-    3. Check for an empty response body (“[]”) and a Response Code of 200
+    3. Check for an empty response body (“[]”) and a Response Code of 200.
+This tests that no meals have been saved to the server yet.

 **Update FoodTracker to call the FoodTrackerServer:**